 Held in San Francisco, the event hosted several food trucks, games, and prizes to create an excellent appreciation experience for the membership.

-Additionally, the event raised money for one of the IAM’s most significant community partnerships, Guide Dogs of America, where Air Transport General Vice President Richard Johnsen endured his time in the dunk tank to raise funds.
+Additionally, the event raised money for one of the IAM’s most significant community partnerships, Guide Dogs of America, where Air Transport Territory General Vice President Richie Johnsen endured his time in the dunk tank to raise funds.
 IAM Air Transport Chief of Staff Edison Fraser also attended the event.

 “Another great day, another great event for Locals 1781 and 1782,” said Johnsen.
 “It is an absolute privilege to be here today to honor our members and retirees.”